jonitrythall/minitutstownworkshop/workshop_notes.md

 * All colors have a hex number to match.
 So while browsers do not understand many colors when they are written out, they do understand hex numbers very well.
 The hex number for our light yellow color is `#FAF8DA`
 * Practice Time!

-## CSS: Sizing *(Time permitting!)*
+## CSS: Sizing
 * We also have the power to change the sizing of text and images with CSS.
 There are lots of units of measurement that can be recognized by the browser, but we are going to work with pixels, which is basically dots filled with color on the screen.
 * If we take a look at our header again we may find that we need to make changes to the size and color of our primary heading and image.
-* The first thing we will want to do here is add class to these elements in our HTML….we can then save this and then hop over to our CSS, target these classes, and declare some sizing specifics; and change the font color while we are at it to the Tuts+ Town blue used throughout the project.
+* The first thing we will want to do here is add class to these elements in our HTML
+* Now in CSS was can target this class name and declare sizing

 ## Where To Go From Here!
 * Review what we learned today